eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

 ## Ergonomic map operations

 The above predicates are pretty verbose to use, especially if multiple operations must be performed in a row.
-For that reason we're going to define more ergonomic versions that manage the transformed map using the context.
-The predicate `kagva` will take as arguments the input and output maps and __a list of 0-ary predicates__.
+For this reason, we're going to define more ergonomic versions that manage the transformed map using the context.
+The predicate `kagva` will take as arguments an input and an output map and __a list of 0-ary predicates__.
 This list will be folded and evaluated with a modified context containing the input and output map (at each step of the iteration), which will be used by predicates taking the other parameters explicitly (key and value, no need to take input and output as they are retreived from the context).